mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Tiny PNG](https://tinypng.com/ "Tiny PNG")

-One of the main reasons for a slow website is that your PNG and JPG files are not compressed for the web.
+PNG and JPG images that are not compressed for the web will slow down your website.
 This tool will compress your images without jeopardizing quality.
-I use it for every image I upload to my blog.
+I use it for every image I upload to my blog to keep it operating at top speed.

 ### [Chrome Web Store Add-ons](https://chrome.google.com/webstore/search/SEO?hl=en "Chrome Web Store - SEO")

-If you are using the Chrome browser, which I would recommend for all SEO-focused marketers, test out some of the SEO add-ons.
-These can provide very powerful tools that you can access immediately.
-Many marketers have found great success with these; however, I have noticed they image your browser performance.
-Anyhow, here are a few popular tools:
+If you are using the Chrome browser, test out some of the SEO add-ons.
+Many marketers find great success with these; however, I have noticed they impact your browser performance.
+Popular tools I have enjoyed in the past include:

 * [MozBar](https://chrome.google.com/webstore/detail/mozbar/eakacpaijcpapndcfffdgphdiccmpknp?hl=en "MozBar")
 * [Ahrefs SEO Toolbar](https://chrome.google.com/webstore/detail/ahrefs-seo-toolbar/hgmoccdbjhknikckedaaebbpdeebhiei?hl=en "Ahrefs SEO")